Existence of Non-Contractible Periodic Orbits for Homeomorphisms of the Open Annulus: Introduction

-As is the case of circle homeomorphisms, it is possible to show that $f$ has periodic points if and only if the rotation interval of $\check{f}$ contains a rational point and moreover, if $p/q\in\rho(\check{f})$, then there exists some $q$ periodic point $z$ with rotation number $p/q$, that is, there exists $\check{z}$ lifting $z$ such that $\check{f}^q(\check{z})= \check{z} + p$.
-Not only that, it can be shown that $\rho(\check f)$ is always a closed interval and that $\check f$ also presents {\it uniformly bounded deviations} from its rotation set, that is, there exists a positive constant $M$ such that, for all $\check z\in\R, n\in \Z$, it holds that $d(\check f^n(\check z)-\check z, n\rho(\check f))<M$.
-In particular, there exists a dichotomy between two different phenomena: A circle endomorphisms can either have uniformly bounded deviations from a rigid rotation, or it must have sequence of periodic points with arbitrarily large prime period and distinct rotation numbers.
+As in the case of circle homeomorphisms, it is possible to show that $f$ has periodic points if and only if the rotation interval of $\check{f}$ contains a rational point and moreover, if $p/q\in\rho(\check{f})$, then there exists some $q$ periodic point $z$ with rotation number $p/q$, that is, there exists $\check{z}$ lifting $z$ such that $\check{f}^q(\check{z})= \check{z} + p$.
+Not only that, it can be shown that $\check f$ also presents {\it uniformly bounded deviations} from its rotation set, that is, there exists a positive constant $M$ such that, for all $\check z\in\R, n\in \Z$, it holds that $d(\check f^n(\check z)-\check z, n\rho(\check f))<M$.
+In particular, there exists a dichotomy between two different phenomena: A circle endomorphism can either have uniformly bounded deviations from a rigid rotation, or it must have a sequence of periodic points with arbitrarily large prime period and distinct rotation numbers.

-As expected, there have been a large effort in trying to generalize the concept of rotation number for dynamical systems in dimension higher than one, trying to get suitable extensions of the $1$-dimensional results.
+As expected, there have been a large effort in trying to generalize the concept of rotation numbers for dynamical systems in dimension higher than one, trying to get suitable extensions of the $1$-dimensional results.
 But this task is not that simple, even for dimension 2, where the best attempts are only suitable for homeomorphisms in the homotopy class of the identity.
 The best known case here is the notion of rotation set of a torus homeomorphism, as introduced by M. Misiurewicz and K. Ziemian in \cite{mizi}.
-Given a homeomorphism $f:\T{2}\to\T{2}$ homotopic to the identity, and a lift $\check{f}:\R^2\to\R^2$ to its universal covering space and $\pi:\R^2\to\T{2}$ the covering projection, one can define the rotation set of $\check{f}$ as follows:
+Given a homeomorphism $f:\T{2}\to\T{2}$ homotopic to the identity, where $\T{2}=\R^2/\Z^2$, and a lift $\check{f}:\R^2\to\R^2$ to its universal covering space and $\pi:\R^2\to\T{2}$ the covering projection, one can define the rotation set of $\check{f}$ as follows:

 Elements in $\rho(\check f)$ are called {\it rotation vectors} for $\check f$.
 Furthermore, if a point $z\in\T{2}$ is such that for some $\check z\in \pi^{-1}(z)$, the limit $\lim_{n\to +\infty}\frac{\check f^n(\check z)-\check z}{n}=v$ exists, then $v$ is called the {\it rotation vector of $z$}.